-Per- and polyfluorinated alkyl substances (PFASs) are thousands of organic molecules in which all the hydrogen atoms on at least one carbon are replaced by fluorine [1].
-PFASs are widely used in different industries, e.g., as surfactants for film-forming foams or as impregnating agents for packaging [2].
-Due to their extreme persistence, they are called "forever chemicals", as longer chain compounds accumulate in the environment and biomagnify [3].
-Negative health impacts have forced governmental and standardization bodies to take action against the most harmful PFASs, but suitable analytical techniques to trace and regulate these chemicals are needed.
-Targeted analysis of PFASs is complex and requires expensive instrumentation [4].
-Conversely, determining non-targeted sum parameters is an easier way to screen for PFASs.
-Adsorbable organically bound fluorine (AOF) is a sum parameter covering a broad spectrum of organofluorines.
-AOF analysis is an adequate screening method for PFASs in water.
-DIN 38409-59 describes how to use the combination of pyrohydrolytic combustion and ion chromatography (CIC) for AOF analysis - for which Metrohm provides a robust and reliable solution.
+Per- and polyfluorinated alkyl substances (PFASs), a group of thousands of organic molecules, are widely used in different industries (e.g., as surfactants for film-forming foams or as impregnating agents for packaging) [1,2].
+Due to their extreme persistence, they are called "forever chemicals", accumulating in the environment and biomagnifying [3].
+Negative health impacts have forced governmental and standardization bodies to take action against the most harmful PFASs.
+The determination of the non-targeted sum parameter AOF (adsorbable organic fluorine, also called adsorbable organically bound fluorine) is an easy, straightforward way to screen for